What is comprehensive income?

 Cash flow hedges: These fluctuate in value depending on market value

-Debt securities: If these are transferred from available for sale through to maturity, the gains or losses could be unrealised under net income.
+Debt securities: If these are transferred from available for sale through to maturity, the gains or losses could be unrealized under net income.

 Foreign currency: Gains and losses of foreign currency transactions are subject to change and fall under comprehensive income.